Why I'm Not Sure I Want To Leave Lockdown

-Across Europe, the economic and social lives of neighbouring countries were already being cryogenically frozen by their governments.
+Across Europe, the economic and social lives of neighboring countries were already being cryogenically frozen by their governments.
 When they would be thawed, nobody knew.

 Advertisement